docdevel2/writing/music-api/music-database-api.md

 * \<api_root> is the partial URL to the API: "https://musicbrainz.org/ws/2/"
 * \<entity> is one of multiple categories that include artist, recording, release, etc.
-* \<mbid> is the MusicBrainz identifier the is unique to each target resource in the database.
+* \<mbid> is the MusicBrainz identifier that is unique to each target resource in the database.
 * \<inc> is an optional subquery string
 * \<format> is an optional format string that specifies the transfer format which can be either JSON or XML.
 If not specified, XML is the default format.